heshanera/POS/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

 A simple POS system.
 React and Redux is used in the frontend.
-Backend server is developed in nodejs, mongodb. mongoose is used as an object data modeling library.
+Backend server is developed in Nodejs and Mongodb. mongoose is used as an object data modeling library.

 ## Prerequisites